bjt-user/Linux/kicad.md

 Though the hotkeys are the same as in Schematic Layout Editor you have to leftclick to select a part before you can rotate, move, ect...

+First select the `Edge.Cuts` layer and use the `add graphic polygon` tool to set the dimensions of your pcb.\
+The have to connect the last end of the polygon to the beginning of the first line.\
+Check with <kbd>alt + 3</kbd> to see if it worked.

+Then if you want to have a **ground layer** on the back:\
+Select layer `B.Cu` and select the `add filled zones` tool.\
+Click on the left upper corner of your pcb dimensions.\
+Then you have to select the pad you want to have on that layer.\
+In my case it was `Net-(BT1-Pad2)`.\
+Hit ok.
+Then click the upper right corner of your pcb dimensions.\
+Then the lower right corner, the lower left corner, and again the upper left corner.\
+Then check with <kbd>alt + 3</kbd> if it worked.\
+If the ground plane worked the ground pins have a dashed circle around them (in the 3d view).

 How to straighten lines in PCB layout editor?

 Zoom in to the line.
 Left click to select, then right click -> properties and set the X or Y coordinates to the same point.
 Or press E instead of the right click.

-Alt + 3  -> opens 3d viewer \
+Alt + 3  -> opens 3d viewer
-B: refill filled layers

-GND-Layer
-If the ground plane worked the ground pins have a dashed circle around them or rather 4 corners (in the 3d view).

 How to delete unwanted text on the pcb?
 Moving the cursor on the text and hitting the DEL key does not work.